 Client– One of the reasons I had always wanted to decorate a model home was because I thought I could just make it pretty and be creative because there was no real client.
 The truth is that the builder is your client and they will have a strong opinion about how they want it to look.

-I hope this was helpful if you ever are able to decorate a model home!
+I hope this was helpful to you and will get you on the path to being able to decorate a model home!
+There are lots of ways to get there and if you are determined, I am sure you can get there.
 Please let me know if you have any questions in the comments.
-If you aren’t a decorator, I hope you at least enjoyed the pretty images 🙂

 Want to learn how to style from a pro?
 Click below for my free ecourse